University Library email address: : email@example.com

 Photos from CollegeDegrees360 Flickr

-We recommend Lean Library in the first instance; however, you can download any and all browser plugins below to enhance your searching experience on the internet.
+We recommend Lean Library in the first instance; however, you can download any and all browser extensions below to enhance your searching experience on the internet.

-We recommend Lean Library over other Open Access (OA) browser plugins.
+We recommend Lean Library over other Open Access (OA) browser extensions.

 Lean Library seamlessly provides Library access to online resources where available or an Open Access version where it exists.